opentelekomcloud-docs/elastic-cloud-server/umn/source/getting_started/creating_an_ecs/step_1_configure_basic_settings.rst

    .. note::

       -  Before selecting an ECS type, learn the introduction and notes on each type of ECSs.
-For details, see `ECS Types <../../service_overview/instances/ecs_types.html>`__.
+For details, see :ref:`ECS Types <en-us_topic_0035470096>`.

       -  **Local Disk**: specifies the local storage of the physical server where the ECS is deployed.
 Only Hard Disk Driver (HDD) disks are supported.
 If the ECS of the selected type (such as **Disk-intensive**) uses local disks, the system automatically attaches the local disks to the ECS and displays the information of the local disks.